mighdoll/tys/README.md

 $ gulptys --tasks
 ```

-Many people prefer TypeScript to JavaScript to get better error checking,
+TypeScript fans prefer TypeScript to JavaScript to get better error checking,
 richer IDE support, etc. But TypeScript compilation takes a second or two
 and typically requires some build boilerplate.

-Hopefully tys makes it easier to use TypeScript scripts for lightweight tasks
+Hopefully, tys makes it easier to use TypeScript scripts for lightweight tasks
 like build scripts.

 ### Alternatives to tys for running a TypeScript